WEDNESDAY, 11 MAY 2005

 “Now we know that animals get bored, and that they try to enrich their environment so that they don’t feel it.” ~ from an Animal Planet documentary

 “Brand” pitched up at his Wednesday class this afternoon, as he does every week.
-Today he was wearing his black trousers – because he thought it was going to rain and a wet patch on his butt would not have shown so prominently on the black material, and a gray T-shirt – because it doesn’t have buttons, which made it the easiest item with which he could cover his torso.
+Today he was wearing his black trousers – because he thought it was going to rain and a wet patch on his butt would not have shown so prominently on the black material, and a grey T-shirt – because it doesn’t have buttons, which made it the easiest item with which he could cover his torso.

 [Rick Warren is an “Evangelical Christian” with conservative political and social values.
 I abandoned that socio-cultural group more than twenty years ago.
 But does that mean that a person like him could never say anything that can have any value for a person with ignostic* beliefs and progressive political and social values?
 That will be fairly short-sighted, wouldn’t it?